-These dogs have got a bad reputation for being aggressive and attack dogs, but these dogs are not really like that.
-On the contrary, they make great family pets because of their playful, intelligent and loving natures.
+These dogs have got a bad reputation for being aggressive and attack dogs, but they are not really like that.
+On the contrary, they make great family pets because of their playful, intelligent, and loving nature.

 14. German Shepherds

 These dogs are on every list as they are such an intelligent breed.
-They are wonderful family pets and can be trained to do just about anything.
+They are lovely family pets and can be trained to do just about anything.

-These are another breed of gentle giants and are one of the oldest breeds in the world.
-They have very affectionate natures and will become attached to and love their family to bits.
+This is another breed of gentle giants and is one of the oldest breeds in the world.
+They have a very affectionate nature and become attached to and love their family to bits.
 They make wonderful companions for children.

 16. Cavalier King Charles Spaniel

-These are dogs come with a fancy pedigree indeed; they are one of the first lapdog breeds and were much loved by French royalty.
-They have a spectacular love for children and love nothing more than to be pet all day long.
+These dogs have a fancy pedigree indeed.
+They are one of the first lapdog breeds and were much loved by French royalty.
+They are great towards children and love nothing more than to be pet all day long.
 They are ideal dogs for kids with autism.